-- A. was subject to an order (as defined in Form 51-102F2 of National Instrument 51-102 Continuous Disclosure Obligations) that was issued while the director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer other than: - a Mr. David Hennigar who was a director of Aquarius Coatings Inc. whose shares were suspended from trading effective November 3, 2014 for failure to comply with Exchange Requirements; or - B. was subject to an order (as defined in Form 51-102 F2 of National Instrument 51-102 Continuous Disclosure Obligations) that was issued after the director or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.
+- A. was subject to an order (as defined in Form 51-102F2 of National Instrument 51-102 Continuous Disclosure Obligations) that was issued while the director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer other than: - a Mr. David Hennigar who was a director of Aquarius Coatings Inc. whose shares were suspended from trading effective November 3, 2014 for failure to comply with Exchange Requirements; and - b Mr. David Hennigar is a director of Metalo Manufacturing Inc. whose shares were suspended from trading effective November 6, 2023 pursuant to Canadian Securities Exchange Policy 3.

+B. was subject to an order (as defined in Form 51-102 F2 of National Instrument 51-102 - Continuous Disclosure Obligations) that was issued after the director or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.